qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_inline.rst

 Absolute Positioning
 --------------------

 Adding a widget to the page without regarding the page flow is a no-brainer.
 Just create the desired widget and add it to the application root.
-As the application root is an instance of `qx.ui.layout.Basic <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.layout.Basic>`_ you only can use ``left`` and ``top`` coordinates to position your widgets.
+As the application root is an instance of `qx.ui.layout.Basic <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.layout.Basic>`_ you can only use ``left`` and ``top`` coordinates to position your widgets.

 .. note::

-  Absolute positioning demands no existing DOM node in the target document.
+  Absolute positioning requires no existing DOM node in the target document.

 ::